MicrosoftDocs/azure-ai-docs/articles/ai-services/content-safety/quickstart-multimodal.md

 ## Analyze image with text

-The following section walks through a sample image moderation request with cURL.
+The following section walks through a sample multimodal moderation request with cURL.

 ### Prepare a sample image

 Choose a sample image to analyze, and download it to your device.

-We support JPEG, PNG, GIF, BMP, TIFF, or WEBP image formats.
-The maximum size for image submissions is 4 MB, and image dimensions must be between 50 x 50 pixels and 7,200 x 7,200 pixels.
-If your format is animated, we'll extract the first frame to do the detection.
+See [Input requirements](./overview.md#input-requirements) for the image limitations.
+If your format is animated, the service will extract the first frame to do the analysis.

 You can input your image by one of two methods: **local filestream** or **blob storage URL**.
 - **Local filestream** (recommended): Encode your image to base64.
 You can use a website like [codebeautify](https://codebeautify.org/image-to-base64-converter) to do the encoding.
 Then save the encoded string to a temporary location.